Gitanjali-Pathania/ionosAssignment/README.md

-Please find the login details(For admin and users) from the "AdminPwdFile.json" File.
+Find the login details(For admin and users) from the "AdminPwdFile.json" File.